Electronic Information Networks and Public Library Computers Use Policy

 II.
 Patron Rights, Responsibilities, and Risks

-Electronic information networks, including the Internet, are dynamic, global resources that provide access to a wide variety of information.
-Cook Memorial Public Library District does not have control over these resources and is not responsible for the content, availability, reliability, currency, accuracy or appropriateness of information accessed via their use.
-Library patrons use these resources at their own discretion and the Library is not responsible for any damages, indirect or direct, including but not limited to loss of data or any violation of privacy, arising from a Library patron's use of electronic information resources.
-Patrons using electronic information networks agree that the Library may need to monitor computer use from time to time as an operational necessity.
+Electronic Information Networks are dynamic, global resources that provide access to a wide variety of information.
+The Library does not have control over these resources and is not responsible for the content, availability, reliability, currency, accuracy or appropriateness of information accessed via their use.
+Library patrons use these resources at their own discretion and the Library is not responsible for any damages, indirect or direct, including but not limited to loss of data or any violation of privacy, arising from a Library patron's use of Electronic Resources.
+Patrons using Electronic Resources agree that the Library may need to monitor computer use from time to time as an operational necessity.
 Furthermore, the Library may be required to disclose any information if directed to do so by a court of competent jurisdiction.
-The Library extends the protections of applicable confidentiality laws to all records of Internet activity maintained on Library equipment.
+The Library extends the protections of applicable confidentiality laws to all records of Internet activity maintained on Public Library Computers.
 The Library reserves the authority to reasonably regulate these resources to ensure the proper and efficient operation of the Library.

-Library patrons have certain rights with respect to the use of Library resources, including electronic information networks such as the Internet.
-Library patrons have the right to equitable access and the right to confidentiality and privacy in the use of electronic information resources to the extent possible given certain constraints, such as proximity of other patrons and staff in public access settings.
-Patrons also have the right to access and read all Library service policies, and discuss questions with the appropriate Library staff.
+Library patrons have certain rights with respect to the use of Electronic Resources.
+Library patrons have the right to equitable access and the right to confidentiality and privacy in the use of Electronic Resources to the extent possible given certain constraints, such as proximity of other patrons and staff in public access settings.
+Patrons also have the right to access and read all patron related Library service policies, and discuss questions with the appropriate Library staff.
 This policy is part of the Library’s overall policy structure and should be interpreted in conjunction with other existing policies.
-Copies of all Library policies are available upon request and on the web page.
+Copies of all patron related Library policies are available upon request and on the Library’s website.

-Cook Memorial Public Library District recognizes that the Internet contains material that is inappropriate for children and that may be objectionable to some adults.
-As such, the Library provides filtering for all public computer stations in each area of the Library where stations are located.
-The filter is activated by codes on library cards of patrons under eighteen years of age.
-The Library also recognizes that it is a parent’s responsibility and right to guide his/her child’s Library use.
-The parent may specify the option of unfiltered access for his/her minor child.
+The Library recognizes that the Internet contains material that is inappropriate for children and that may be objectionable to some adults.
+As such, the Library provides the ability to filter sessions on all Public Library Computers.
+Filtering software has been installed that has the ability to categorically block mature subject matter, such as pornography and hate content.
+The Library also recognizes that it is a parent’s responsibility and right to guide his/her minor child’s Library use.
+A parent or legal guardian who wishes to have unfiltered access for his/her minor child should notify a staff member as set forth in Section III.C. below.
 The use of filtering software, however, cannot guarantee that all sites a person might consider objectionable are blocked.
-Parents or guardians, not the Library or its staff, are responsible for information selected and/or accessed by their children.
-The Library encourages parents to monitor and supervise their children’s network use.
+Parents or legal guardians, not the Library or its staff, are responsible for information selected, transmitted, and/or accessed by their children.
+The Library encourages parents to monitor and supervise their children’s Internet use.

 III.
 Rules and Guidelines for Use